The Black Sea Turkey: An Off the Beaten Path Adventure Worth Having

 There are also plenty of quiet, quaint mountain villages which are some of the best places to visit.
 A popular one for tourists is Aydar Village.

-It many of them you will see restaurants, local handmade goods, and cute mountain homes.
+In many of them, you will see restaurants, local handmade goods, and cute mountain homes.
 It is like you’re stepping into another culture.

 For the outdoorsy peeps out there, you can see beautiful waterfalls like Bulut, Palovit, Agaran, and Gelin Tulu as well as beautiful forests.

-You can also check the Ziraat Botanical Garden if you want a good view and a light snack.
-You will be able to see the Black Sea, the city and Rize Castle.
+You can also check the Ziraat Botanical Garden (check out their Instagram) if you want a good view and a light snack.
+You will be able to see the sea, the city, and Rize Castle.

 Sumela Monastery is this incredible monastery that is believed to have been built in the 300s.